The Nick Besley Award

 Winner: Diptarka Hait

-The winner of the 2023 Michael Besley Award is Diptarka Hait.
+The winner of the 2023 Nick Besley Award is Diptarka Hait.
 Diptarka is recognized for his contributions to the development of orbital-optimized density functional theory for electronic excited states, and for insightful applications of new methods for core-electron spectroscopy in Q-Chem.

 Diptarka Hait received his S.B. degree in Chemistry and Physics from MIT in 2016, where he carried out theoretical studies on the properties and dynamics of electronic excited states in the group of Prof. Troy Van Voorhis.
 He arrived at the University of California, Berkeley later that year for graduate studies, where he was advised by Prof. Martin Head-Gordon.
 In 2022, Diptarka received his PhD in Physical Chemistry for a thesis titled “A Density Functional Odyssey Beyond Ground State Energies”.
 He is currently a Stanford Science Fellow hosted by Prof. Todd Martinez, and is investigating computational photocatalysis.
 He remains interested in all areas of quantum chemistry, and their application to problems of interest to the experimental community.